SOlaCoder005/coca-women-wellness/docs/testing/testing.md

 ## 3. Users’ feedback on their experience using the CWW website

-As part of additional testing of the CWW site, the users that participated in earlier stages of target audience research (see ‘2.
-User Stories’ of the [README.md file](https://github.com/SOlaCoder005/coca-women-wellness/blob/master/README.md)) to test their access to thee site and provide feedback on their user experience when engaging with the content.
+As part of additional testing, the users that participated in earlier stages of target audience research (see ‘2.
+User Stories’ of the [README.md file](https://github.com/SOlaCoder005/coca-women-wellness/blob/master/README.md)) were asked to test their access to the site and provide feedback on their experience when engaging with the site’s content.

-Specifically the users were asked if they could:
+Specifically, the users were asked if they could:

-1. Confirm if there are any pages that don’t work?
+1. Confirm if there are any pages and links that don’t work.

-2. Take a mobile screenshot of their favourite page on the site and send a reply via Whatsapp?
+2. Take a mobile screenshot of their favourite page on the site and send a reply.

-3. Confirm what type of phone they use (e.g. IPhone7, Samsung Galaxy S4)?
+3. Confirm what type of phone they use (e.g. IPhone7, Samsung Galaxy S4).

-4. Not fill the form at the end.
+4. Not fill the form on the CONNECT page.

-As the CWW form uses: https://formdump.codeinstitute.net as the post URL, and in line with policies around data protection (e.g. GDPR practices), it was best for the users not to submit their personal information.
-Further, the form had already been tested and confirmed that it works, as shown below:
+As the CWW form uses: https://formdump.codeinstitute.net as the post URL, and in line with policies around data protection (e.g. GDPR practices), the users were asked not to submit their personal information.
+Further, the form had already been tested and submitted information successfully.
+Please see the image below:

 ![](/assets/images/testing-evidence/cww-form-submit-pass.PNG)